vpelss/Sokobond_JS/README.md

 My latest programming project is a Java Script recreation of an amazing puzzle game Sokobond.
 I highly recommend the original.
 The author has given permission to use a few of the puzzle boards, but my dream is for people to create and share their own puzzles.
 I have still much to do.
 Sound, responsive screen sizing, etc....

 I will attempt to make a graphical puzzle editor to replace the manual string editor.
+I also intend to try and create an algoritm to generate puzzles.
+That should be fun to attempt.

 It is written in JS.
 There are no JS libraries used yet.
 I plan to avoid them if possible.
 I am using SVG (Scalable Vector Graphics) for the images.